openstack/ceilometer/doc/source/configuration.rst

-quantum_control_exchange    quantum                               Exchange name for Quantum notifications metering_secret             change this or be hacked              Secret value for signing metering messages metering_topic              metering                              the topic ceilometer uses for metering messages control_exchange            ceilometer                            AMQP exchange to connect to if using RabbitMQ or Qpid periodic_interval           600                                   seconds between running periodic tasks os-username                 glance                                Username to use for openstack service access
+quantum_control_exchange    quantum                               Exchange name for Quantum notifications metering_secret             change this or be hacked              Secret value for signing metering messages metering_topic              metering                              the topic ceilometer uses for metering messages counter_source              openstack                             The source name of emited counters control_exchange            ceilometer                            AMQP exchange to connect to if using RabbitMQ or Qpid periodic_interval           600                                   seconds between running periodic tasks os-username                 glance                                Username to use for openstack service access